xobjectz/objd/README.rst

 ::

-    without any argument the program does nothing
+    without any argument the program starts a daemon

     $ objd
     $

-    see list of commands
+    with arguments the bot will run it as a command, use `cmd` to see list of commands

     $ objd cmd
     cmd,err,mod,req,thr,ver